mayank446/BookStor/README.md

+A simple bookstore application

-Install dependencies
+>Install dependencies
 ```

 npm install

 ```
-To run the server
+>To run the server
 ```

 npm run dev